akaspringfield/Task_Diary/README.md

-# Tick List
+# Task Diary

 ```

-An fully customizable app for todo.
+An fully customizable app for listing out all task.
-Individual user can login and make todos.
+Individual user can login and make new task and give priority accordingly.
-Can arrange todo in order of 3 category.
+Can arrange task in different category.

 ```